Open-Ended Physics Problems That Encourage Real Research

 For more details regarding how the competition works such as rules and regulations, how to prepare, and how the competition is scored, please refer to the Rules and Regulations.

 The judges of the competitions will be faculty members from various fields of physics who can volunteer their time.
-Judges are preferable faculty members or post doctorate associates.
+Judges are preferable faculty members or post-doctorate associates.
 We are hoping that our academic partners can support us in inviting more judges to the regional and national event.
 Graduate students and educators with a degree in physics are also encouraged to reach out to us!

-For each Physics Match, five jurors are required, meaning that there would be at least five jurors for every three participating teams.
+For each Physics Match, three jurors are required, meaning that there would be at least three jurors for every two participating teams.
 The priority would be to get faculty members from each host university, but as that may not be possible for some places, graduate students in fields of physics may also be allowed to participate as jurors.
 Jurors would have to go through an orientation about the structure of CaYPT Physics Matches and the scoring criteria, with support from previous IYPT team leaders and observers who have attended past competitions.
 Jurors would have to declare any conflict of interest with participating teams.